radical-cybertools/radical.entk/doc/user_guide/getstarted.rst

 Creating the Execution Pattern class
 ========================================

 Next, we create an execution pattern class.
 The pattern class needs to import the specific pattern the application requires.
-In this case, we import the Pipeline class.
-We simply create our own class ``MyApp`` that is of the Pipeline pattern type.
+In this case, we import the BagofTasks class.
+We simply create our own class ``MyApp`` that is of the BagofTasks pattern type.

 .. code-block:: python

-      class MyApp(Pipeline):
+      class MyApp(BagofTasks):
-       def __init__(self, steps, instances):
+       def __init__(self, stages, instances):
-           Pipeline.__init__(self, steps, instances)
+           BagofTasks.__init__(self, stages, instances)

-Once the class type is defined, we can now define ``steps`` to this pattern.
-Each step of the pattern can have different workloads.
+Once the class type is defined, we can now define ``stages`` to this pattern.
+Each stage of the pattern can have different workloads.
 We now instantiate this class,

 .. code-block:: python

-    app = MyApp(steps=1, instances=1)
+    app = MyApp(stages=1, instances=1)

-We have created an instance of the class with 1 step and 1 instance.
-The instance here refers to the number of instances of the step to be executed (in other words the number of tasks with the same kernel as in a particular step).
+We have created an instance of the class with 1 stage and 1 instance.
+The instance here refers to the number of instances of the stage to be executed (in other words the number of tasks with the same kernel as in a particular stage).

 A complete look at our  pattern class,

 .. code-block:: python

-      class MyApp(Pipeline):
+      class MyApp(BagofTasks):
-            def __init__(self, steps, instances):
+            def __init__(self, stages, instances):
-                    Pipeline.__init__(self, instances)
+                    BagofTasks.__init__(self, stages, instances)

-            def step_1(self,instance):
+            def stage_1(self,instance):
                     <define what to do>

-      app = MyApp(steps=1, instances=1)
+      app = MyApp(stages=1, instances=1)

 Using the Kernel Plugin
 ===========================

 We have now designed the application class completely.
-We can define what the first step of the application needs to execute.
-We use the kernels to define ``what to do`` in the first step.
+We can define what the first stage of the application needs to execute.
+We use the kernels to define ``what to do`` in the first stage.

 .. code-block:: python